Azure/eno/docs/reconciliation/patch.md

 > ⚠️ Most use-cases don't need Patch resources.
 Only use them if you're sure it's the right option!

-Patch resources Eno to modify or delete resources that it doesn't manage.
+Use Patch resources to modify or delete resources Eno doesn't manage.

 The `Patch` kind isn't an API registered with the Kubernetes apiserver.
 Patches a kind of "meta-resource" used to configure Eno.
 They are not accessible to other clients.